wso2-extensions/esb-connector-servicenow/docs/table.md

 * sysparmView: UI view for which to render the data
 * sysparmExcludeReferenceLink: Exclude or include Table API links for reference fields
 * sysparmInputDisplayValue: Flag that indicates whether to set field values using the display value or the actual value
-* apiVersion: API version to be embedded in the URL
+* apiVersion: API version to be embedded in the url

 **Sample request**